christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Thus, Julius and As- are the same name rendered in different languages.
 These names are linguistic fossils of an ancient, pan-Eurasian elite identity—the "Asa" people—who spread from the steppes and established themselves as ruling classes across a vast geography, from the Atlantic to the Pacific.

-Asander was also known through inscriptions as Asaandros ("Lord-Man" = "Man of the Asii"), "Asandrokhos" (-khos = Persian xšaya/Sanskrit Kshatriya/Greek "Christ".
+Asander was also known through inscriptions as Asaandros ("Lord" + “Andros” means “man” or “son of man” in Greek.
+Jesus is referred to as “the son of man” 81 times in the four canonical gospels), "Asandrokhos (https://www.researchgate.net/publication/390912485Aspurgos-the_king_of_Bosporan_state_98_BC-_AD_38).) (-khos = Persian xšaya/Sanskrit Kshatriya/Greek "Christ".
 So, "Lord-Man-Christ"), and "Asandrochus" (Epigraphica Pontica II: New Inscription of Pythodoris from Panticapaeum.
 Saprykin Sergey Yu., Fedoseev Nikolay F.) (Asander-Ochus, or Lord King/Ochus, as in continuing the line of Achaemenid king Artaxerxes III Ochus.
 The suffix -ochus (or -ochos) is the Greek rendering of the Old Persian xšāyaθiya, meaning "king").

 ![Fig.1.1](/images/caesarstar.jpg){:width="400px"}\
 ![Fig.1.2](/images/asandernike.jpg){:width="400px"}